 For local user account

-If you’re using a local user account instead of Microsoft account, use the given below directions to link your Windows 10 license to Microsoft account:
+If you’re using a local user account instead of a Microsoft account, use the given below directions to link your Windows 10 license to Microsoft account:

 Now Click Activation.
 Click Add an account link.
-Enter your Microsoft account ID and password and then click Sign in button.
+Enter your Microsoft account ID and password and then click the Sign in button.

 If you’re using a local user account, you might be asked to enter the password of your local user account.
 Once you add the Microsoft account and the license is linked to your Microsoft account.
 You will see “Windows is activated with a digital license linked to your Microsoft account” on the activation page of Settings.